niuus/Snes9xRX/README.txt

 •˜———–—––-- - —————————––––– ———–—––-- - —————————––––– ———–—––-- - ————————•
 |                                                          UPDATE HISTORY  |
 •˜———–—––-- - —————————––––– ———–—––-- - —————————––––– ———–—––-- - ————————•

+[3.1.0 - January 24, 2019]
+* Kirby Super Star intro fix (thanks, bladeoner!)
+* Reorder init to init snes9x memory earlier so it goes into MEM1 [Tantric]
+* Mute sound when in turbo mode, otherwise the APU buffer can get messed up [Tantric]
+* Fix sound crackling [Tantric]
+* Change audio playback to 48khz. this should fix the tinny sound problem [Tantric]
+* Try to improve audio sync & reduce sound input rate slightly [Tantric]
+* Disable sound sync (if enabled) when using turbo mode.
+Fixes sound cutting off when using turbo.
+[Tantric]
+* Also break out of S9xMainLoop in original location [bearoso]
+* Invoke Menu with Start+A+B+Z, special for NES-SNES to GCN adapters

 [3.0.0 - January 08, 2019]
 * Gamecube Virtual Memory implementation. [emukidid]